 If you’re a teacher interested in pond dipping or other outdoor learning activities, WWT’s Learning Zone has more ideas and information to get you started.

 At some of our centres, we manage dipping ponds to create the perfect habitat for pond life.
-Whilst we can’t allow people to use their own equipment (in order to prevent the spread of invasive species), many centres run family pond dipping sessions at weekends and during school holidays.
+Whilst we can’t allow people to use their own equipment (in order to prevent the spread of invasive species), many centres run family pond dipping sessions at weekends and during school holidays, although due to COVID-19 this has had to be paused.
 At these sessions, all equipment is provided and our friendly staff will be on hand to guide you through the process and help you identify the creatures you find.